rapidsai/docs/maintainers/forward-merger.md

 ## Forward Mergers

 During the release process, the branch for the next release is created and any pending PRs are re-targeted to it as part of the release.
-For any repository in which the `forward-merger` plugin is enabled, forward-mergers automatically merge any commits made to the release branch to the `main` default development branch during burn down.
+For any repository in which the `forward-merger` plugin is enabled, forward-mergers automatically merge any commits made to the release branch to the default development branch (typically `main`) during burn down.

 **When Forward Merging Fails**